-If you hear vocalizations coming from your attic or walls, it is most likely caused by raccoons, squirrels, mice, rats or birds.
+If you hear vocalizations coming from your attic or walls, they are most likely caused by raccoons, squirrels, mice, rats, or birds.

 If you hear:

 The Wildlife Identification pages have photos that can help you identify what animal you are dealing with.
-Click on an animal photo and you’ll be directed to a page that provides identification and life history information as well as damage control and removal methods for that species.
+Click on the animal photo and you’ll be directed to a page that provides identification and life history information as well as damage control and prevention tips for that species.